 Anyone filing for divorce in California, while either they or their spouse is in the military, should consider the following issues.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing all aspects of divorce, including issues related to a military divorce.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing all aspects of divorce, including issues related to a military divorce.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 Service Member Benefits

 Service member benefits address the protections service members have during divorce and the rights that spouses have to military benefits.

 Protections Offered by the Servicemembers Civil Relief Act

 The Servicemembers Civil Relief Act helps protect Servicemembers’ legal rights when called to active duty.
 It applies to active-duty members of the regular forces, members of the National Guard when serving in an active-duty status under federal orders, members of the reserve called to active duty and members of the Armed Services, National Oceanic and Atmospheric Administration, Public Health and the Coast Guard serving on active duty in support of the armed forces.